JuliusGrote/Tetrix_Psychopy/README.md

-&rarr; Note that this refers to the instructions for participants only to edit information go to [instructions.py](instructions.py)
+&rarr; Note that this refers to the instructions for participants only, to edit information go to [instructions.py](instructions.py)